ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 **(59 Records added to ODM2Core.Methods)**

 #### Organizations
 Organizations in ODM2 roughly map to Sources in ODM1.
 However, the attributes aren't quite the same.

-1. Created an Organization in ODM2 for each record in the ODM1.Sources table
+Created an Organization in ODM2 for each record in the ODM1.Sources table.

-2. Set ODM2.Organizations.OrganizationID = ODM1.Sources.SourceID
+1. Set ODM2Core.Organizations.OrganizationID = ODM1.Sources.SourceID
-3. Set ODM2.Organizations.OrganizationTypeCV = 'Research Institute' - *this may not be quite right, and may even be wrong for many types of Sources that people have used in ODM1 databases*.
+2. Set ODM2Core.Organizations.OrganizationTypeCV = 'Research Institute' - *this may not be quite right, and may even be wrong for many types of Sources that people have used in ODM1 databases*.
-4. Set ODM2.Organizations.OrganizationCode = ODM1.Sources.SourceID - there is no OrganizationCode in ODM1, so I just used the ID as the code.
+3. Set ODM2Core.Organizations.OrganizationCode = ODM1.Sources.SourceID - there is no OrganizationCode in ODM1, so I just used the ID as the code.
-5. Set ODM2.Organization.OrganizationName = ODM1.Sources.Organization
+4. Set ODM2Core.Organization.OrganizationName = ODM1.Sources.Organization
-6. Set ODM2.Organization.OrganizationDescription = ODM1.Sources.SourceDescription
+5. Set ODM2Core.Organization.OrganizationDescription = ODM1.Sources.SourceDescription
-7. Set ODM2.Organization.OrganizationLink = ODM1.Sources.SourceLink
+6. Set ODM2Core.Organization.OrganizationLink = ODM1.Sources.SourceLink
-8. Set ODM2.Organization.ParentOrganization = NULL - this concept doesn't exist in ODM1 and so there's nothing for me to move across
+7. Set ODM2Core.Organization.ParentOrganization = NULL - this concept doesn't exist in ODM1 and so there's nothing for me to move across

 **(7 Records added to ODM2Core.Organizations)**

-In ODM1, there was also a LabMethods table that was linked to Samples.
-This is where laboratory analytical methods used to analyze samples were stored.
+Adding records to the **Organizations** table for ODM1 analytical labs: In ODM1, there is also a LabMethods table that is linked to Samples.
+This is where laboratory analytical methods used to analyze samples are stored.
 In ODM2 we have generalized Methods and so I need to add the LabMethods from ODM1 to the Methods table in ODM2.
 Additionally, LabMethods in ODM1 do have Organization information associated with them and so I need to create appropriate Organization records in ODM2 and associate them with the ODM1.LabMethods that I add to the ODM2.Methods table.

 First, I created the ODM2 Organizations for the ODM1 analytical labs: